Heterformer: Transformer-based Deep Node Representation Learning on Heterogeneous Text-Rich Networks: Experiment

 \subsection{Link Prediction}

 \textbf{Settings.} Link prediction aims to predict missing edges in a network.
 In order to evaluate the models' ability to encode both text semantics and network structure, we focus on link prediction between two text-rich nodes.
 Specifically, on DBLP, Twitter, and Goodreads, the prediction is between paper-paper, tweet-POI, and book-book, respectively.
-The model is trained and tested with in-batch negative sampling and we adopt 70-10-20 train-dev-test split.
+The model is trained and tested with in-batch negative sampling and we adopt a 7:1:2 train-dev-test split.
 Precision@1 (PREC), Mean Reciprocal Rank (MRR), and Normalized Discounted Cumulative Gain (NDCG) are used as evaluation metrics.
 Given a query node $u$, PREC measures whether the key node $v$ linked with $u$ is ranked the highest in the batch; MRR calculates the average of the reciprocal ranks of $v$; NDCG further takes the order and relative importance of $v$ into account and here we calculate on the full candidate list, the length of which equals to test batch size.

 \textbf{Results.} Table \ref{tab:link-prediction} shows the performance of all compared methods.
-From Table \ref{tab:link-prediction}, we can observe that: (a) \Ours outperforms all the baseline methods consistently; (b) Transformer+GNN models perform better than both vanilla GNN and vanilla BERT, which demonstrates the importance of encoding both text and network signals in text-rich networks; (c) GNN-nested transformers including \Ours, GraphFormers, and GraphFormers++ are more powerful than GNN-cascaded transformers; (d) By considering heterogeneity, \Ours can have better performance than GraphFormers in heterogeneous text-rich networks, but the improvement depends on how heterogeneity is utilized; (e) \Ours yields a larger performance improvement when network is more dense and heterogeneous (\textit{i.e.}, DBLP, Goodreads vs. Twitter).
+From Table \ref{tab:link-prediction}, we can observe that: (a) \Ours outperforms all the baseline methods consistently; (b) Transformer+GNN models perform better than both vanilla GNN and vanilla BERT, which demonstrates the importance of encoding both text and network signals in text-rich networks; (c) Network-empowered Transformers including \Ours, GraphFormers, and GraphFormers++ are more powerful than GNN-cascaded Transformers; (d) By considering network heterogeneity, \Ours can have better performance than GraphFormers in heterogeneous text-rich networks. (e) \Ours yields a larger performance improvement when the network is more dense and heterogeneous (\textit{i.e.}, DBLP, Goodreads vs. Twitter).